pgRouting/workshop/docs/source/chapters/about.rst

     :align: center
     :target: http://www.osgeo.org/

-This workshop uses several FOSS4G tools.
-Most of FOSS4G software is related to other open source projects and it would go too far to list them all here.
+This workshop uses several FOSS4G (Free and Open Source Software for Geospatial) tools.
+Most of the FOSS4G tools are related to other open-source software (OSS) projects and it would not be feasible to list all of them.

 .. contents:: Chapter Contents